-Barcelona – My Travels to Spain’s Artsy City
+Barcelona: My Travels to Spain’s Artsy City

-My travels to Barcelona took place in 2007 before embarking on a Mediterranean cruise.
-What I found about Spain, is that it was full of adventurous and impressive things to see and do.
-We had a language barrier since very few people spoke English, but we made the best of it and had a memorable vacation.
+My travels to Barcelona, Spain took place in 2007 before embarking on a Mediterranean cruise.
+What I learned about Spain is that it is full of so many awesome adventurous and impressive things to see and do.
+Though we experienced a language barrier since very few people spoke English, we still made the best of it and had a memorable vacation with our entire family.

-My family (my husband, Eddie, and our daughters, Taylor and Peyton) were bumped up to a concierge level room offering us access to a lounge with five complimentary food and drink presentations per day.
+My family (my husband, Eddie, and our daughters, Taylor and Peyton) were bumped up to a concierge level room, offering us access to a lounge with five complimentary food and drink presentations per day.
 Although we were impressed by the selection of cheeses, salads, appetizers, and desserts, we are most excited about the free beverages.
 This helped us save a ton of money!

 Things We Experienced: World Famous Gaudi Works

-Exploring the City
+Exploring the City of Barcelona

 On Barcelona’s waterfront, the picturesque Port Olimpico offers tourists a mecca of restaurants, theaters, an aquarium, and gorgeous views of the marina.
 Port Vell, or the Old Port, is at the bottom of Las Ramblas and is the oldest port entrance to Barcelona.
 While at the port, my family tried to see a movie, but they were all in Spanish.
-We ended up just wandering around, taking photos, and having ice cream.
+We ended up just wandering around, taking photos, and eating ice cream.

-Las Ramblas runs through the heart of the city centre and is home to a lively promenade where you can see human statues dusted in gold, all done up in gray paint, twirling fire, doing gymnastics, walking on stilts, you name it.
-Hard Rock Cafe is there, a favorite of my daughters.
-They were thrilled to find chicken fingers and burgers; we are so American.
+Las Ramblas runs through the heart of the city centre and is home to a lively promenade where you can see human statues dusted in gold, all done up in gray paint, twirling fire, performing gymnastics, walking on stilts—you name it.
+The Hard Rock Cafe is there, a favorite of my daughters.
+They were thrilled to find chicken fingers and burgers on the menu there; we are so American.

 Barcelona is a jewel filled with lovely things to see and do all the while becoming educated with the great history throughout the city.
 I would gladly go back in a heartbeat and would look for a good food tour this time.